-Kitchen composters come in a range of sizes, designs and colours.
+Kitchen composters come in a range of sizes, designs, and colours.
 The basic premise of the composter is to allow the food to rot down to a point where it can be tipped onto your heap and then mixed in with the compost.

-However, if you know your household produces a large amount of food waste and kitchen scraps (eggshells, vegetable peelings etc.) in any week, then you could comfortably go for the larger bins knowing it won’t take long to fill up.
-The size of your bin is measured in gallons and a six gallon bin would be on the larger side for an average family kitchen that does indoor composting.
+However, if you know your household produces a large amount of food waste and kitchen scraps (eggshells, vegetable peelings, etc.) in any week, then you could comfortably go for the larger bins knowing it won’t take long to fill up.
+The size of your bin is measured in gallons and a six-gallon bin would be on the larger side for an average family kitchen that does indoor composting.

-There are several different materials and types of composter and they all have their own pros and cons.
-One of the most popular materials for kitchen compost bins is stainless steel as it doesn’t absorb unpleasant smells and it is very easy to keep clean.
+There are several different materials and types of the composter and they all have their own pros and cons.
+One of the most popular materials for kitchen compost bins is stainless steel as it doesn’t absorb unpleasant smells and is very easy to keep clean.
 This metal can also be powder coated to give it a better look and feel as well as adding another layer of protection.

 Another good bin material is ceramic.
-Again, it is durable and resists stains and odors like stainless steel.
-These types of bin often mimic the design and appearance of a traditional outdoor trash can and they come with holes in the lid sometimes which helps to keep the scraps aerated.
+Again, it’s durable and resists stains and odors like stainless steel.
+These types of bins often mimic the design and appearance of a traditional outdoor trash can and they come with holes in the lid sometimes which helps to keep the scraps aerated.
 Plastic bins are sometimes cheaper but they can stain and over time the plastic may break down to allow smells and food waste to leach into it.
 A top tip for using a plastic composter is to use a bin liner made from biodegradable material, such as corn, to line the bin first.
 Not only does this make it a lot easier to empty, it also helps to keep the inside of your composter clean.